OfqualGovUK/ofqual-recognition-frontend/README.md

 - **`AzureAdB2C:ClientId`**
   The Application ID of the service we will be running.

+- **`AzureAdB2C:ClientCredentials[0]:SourceType`**
+  Specifies how the client credentials are sourced.
+Use `"PlainText"` if the secret is provided directly, or `"KeyVault"` to retrieve it securely from Azure Key Vault.

+- **`AzureAdB2C:ClientCredentials[0]:ClientSecret`**
+  The client secret used to authenticate the application with Azure AD B2C.
+This should be securely stored and must not be committed to source control.

 - **`AzureAdB2C:Domain`**
   The domain we will be authenticating under.